DFE-Digital/curriculum-materials/README.md

 ## Running the application

-The application is a very standard [Rails](https://www.rubyonrails.org/) application and no special steps should be required in order to get up and running.
+The application is a standard [Ruby on Rails](https://www.rubyonrails.org/) application requiring no special stesp to set up.

 ### Locally